 Surge in activities such as upgrading of meters, generating capabilities, and transmission systems are expected to favorably impact the distribution meters market growth over the next few years.
 Furthermore, rising demand for advanced metering and smart grids infrastructure is anticipated to bolster the demand over the forecast period.

-Electromechanical distribution segment accounted for over 40% of the market in 2014.
-The design of electromechanical meters was optimized for providing a combination of reliability, economy, and accuracy, while providing cumulative energy consumption.
+The electromechanical distribution segment accounted for over 40% of the market in 2014.
+The design of electromechanical meters was optimized for providing a combination of reliability, economy, and accuracy while providing cumulative energy consumption.
 However, it was deemed incompatible to support the functions required to integrate with a smart grid, which includes real-time prices, communication capabilities, and time of use.

 The digital distribution segment thus incorporates significant opportunities over the forecast period owing to the potential benefits and is expected to unite local as well as international technologies for distribution, automation, and smart grids.

-One of the key drivers behind growth of digital distribution segment is the ever increasing replacement of electromechanical with digital counterparts, especially smart meters, which incorporate high efficiency, reliability, and easier integration of renewable sources of energy, such as solar energy.
+One of the key drivers behind the growth of the digital distribution segment is the ever-increasing replacement of electromechanical with digital counterparts, especially smart meters, which incorporate high efficiency, reliability, and easier integration of renewable sources of energy, such as solar energy.